-- Have a minimum of 3 clean empty 5-gallon pails; one for holding water and 2 for mixing Flexstone base. - Avoid mixing more than 2 gals of base at a time due to the fast cure process.
-Use a thin stick and cut notches to help measure Base & Water.
-With normal 5-gal pail Cut 5.5 "up to get 2 gals of Base and up another 1.5" to get 2 quarts of water (5.5" & 7" UP) - Person mixing Base must not add water to a new batch until the previous batch has been completely spread. - Prior to adding new base into a used pail scrape/clean base residue from your previous batch.
+- Have a minimum of 3 clean empty 5-gallon pails; one for holding water and 2 for mixing Flexstone base. - Avoid mixing more than 2 gals of base at a time due to the fast cure process. - Person mixing Base must not add water to a new batch until the previous batch has been completely spread. - Prior to adding new base into a used pail scrape/clean base residue from your previous batch.
 Leave the pail upside down over the next section you coat as this helps ensure that residue drains and is empty for the next batch.
 Excess residue from previous batches, if not scraped out, may form chunks in your next batch. - Hot temperatures & hot surfaces will cause the base-coat to set up faster.
 Start early when cool and add ice blocks to pail with mixing water and keeping pails of base cool prior to installation. - One person is fine but on larger jobs it's easier with two people.
 One preparing and mixing batches in small quantities (max 2 gallons) and another to spread the material.
 Flexstone Standing trowel is available for large jobs. - You should cover at least 30 square feet with each mixed pail of base (1 sheet of plywood).
 You may want to start with a small mix (1 Gal base & 1 Qt water) to ensure you are getting full coverage then move to 2 gal mixes? - Save plastic base pails for future jobs and also to store leftover product if it doesn't have a pour spout.
 Cured base can be easily peeled out and used for samples.
 Do not stack used pails with wet base in them, they will bond together.